fkyprianou/deved-platform/content/blog/en/how-to-play-an-audio-stream-into-a-phone-call-with-python.md

 | `bargeIn`   | If set to `true`, this action is terminated when the user presses a button on the keypad.
 Use this feature to enable users to choose an option without having to listen to the whole message in your Interactive Voice Response (IVR) system.
 If you set `bargeIn` to `true` on one more Stream actions then the next action in the NCCO stack must be an input action.
 The default value is `false`. |
 | `loop`      | The Number of times audio is repeated before the Call is closed.
 The default value is 1.
 Set to 0 to loop infinitely.                                                                                                                                                                                                                                                                                 |

-An example NCCO for playing audio into a call:
+An example Python NCCO for playing audio into a call:

 ```python
 [